 Two technologies being studied for the "on-board" alcohol meter

 In the first, a touch sensor installed in multiple places in the car, including of course the starter button and the steering wheel.
-It would cause an infrared light to shine under the driver's skin, "reading" for any alcohol in the blood.
+It would cause an infrared light to shine under the driver's skin, “reading” the presence of alcohol in the blood.

 How's the program going?